 - Open Chrome browser.

-- In the address bar, insert “cache” followed by your target web address.
+- Enter “cache” in the address bar, enter “cache” followed by your target web address.

-If you use Yandex, Bing or google alternative search engine, there is one more way to see cache.
-Besides google`s help, you can also see how exact web page looked like in a specific period of time.
-Web Archive is a non-profit organization that collects saved copies of websites, different graphics, videos and so on.
-The primary goal is providing long-term archiving of material which was collected in a free access for all internet users.
-It saves all the copies of the oldest websites, which domain age is more than 20 years.
+There is one more way to lookup the cache for Yandex, Bing, or google alternative search engine.
+Except for Google’s help, you can also see how web pages looked in a specific period of time.
+Web Archive is a non-profit organization that collects saved copies of websites, different images, videos, etc. The main goal is to provide long-term archiving collected in free access for all internet users.
+It saves all old copies of the websites.
+Even if the domain age is more than 20 years.
 For using it, you should:

-- Type the web address you want to access and push ‘Go’.
+- Type the web address you want to access and click “Go”.

-- If the page is not archived, the Wayback machine will tell you that it doesn’t exist.
+- If the page does not have archived website cache history, the Wayback Machine will tell you that it doesn’t exist.